giorgiasorr/pos-tagging-multilingual/README.md

 - On running Brill.py, the Accuracy, Macro & Micro average F1-Score values will be calculated and printed for English, Italian & French data.

 [HMM English]
+- Make sure you have the following library installed: scikit-learn.
 - Run hmm_en.py using an external server, such as IMS Phoenix Server.
 - On running hmm_en.py, the Accuracy, Macro & Micro average F1-Score values will be calculated and printed for the English data.

 [HMM Italian]
+- Make sure you have the following libraries installed: scikit-learn, numpy.
 - Run hmm_it.py ;
 - On running hmm_it.py, the Accuracy, Macro & Micro average F1-Score values will be calculated and printed for the Italian data.

 [HMM French]
+- Make sure you have the following libraries installed: scikit-learn, numpy.
 - Run hmm_fr.py ;
 - On running hmm_fr.py, the Accuracy, Macro & Micro average F1-Score values will be calculated and printed for the French data.